krig/LISP/README.md

 language and am translating directly from C, so there are probably ways to make it a cleaner solution.

-### Features
+## Features

 * Single file implementation.
+* Less than 500 lines of code (~750 lines for the Odin version)
-* Scheme-compliant enough for the test programs to be executable by GNU Guile.
+* Scheme-compliant enough for the test programs to be executable by GNU Guile (not sure if this is true anymore)
-* Copying garbage collector based on Cheney's Algorithm.
+* Copying semi-space garbage collector based on Cheney's Algorithm.
 * Limited tail call optimization (not true TCO; see `tests/true-tco.scm`).
 * Near-zero error handling.
 * Zero thread safety or security.